citp/privacy-policy-historical/s/so/son/sony.eu.md

 \- consider employing you if these data are requested on one of Sony’s job application websites

-For these purposes, Sony may share, make available or transmit Personal Data to other Sony group companies within Europe and Sony group companies worldwide (subject to Sony’s strict compliance with applicable data protection laws).
-Sony group companies will use your Personal Data only for the purposes outlined above, and they are or will be subject to stringent policies and terms on Personal Data use and protection. (“Sony group companies” are Sony Corporation, and any entity, firm or corporation, the majority of whose shares or equity is owned or controlled directly or indirectly by Sony Corporation).
+For these purposes, Sony may share, make available or transmit Personal Data to other Sony Group Companies (subject to Sony’s strict compliance with applicable data protection laws).
+Sony Group Companies will use your Personal Data only for the purposes outlined above, and they are or will be subject to stringent policies and terms on Personal Data use and protection.

 Top